-- 1. The judicium 'cum laude' is conferred to the bachelor examination if the weighted grade average of all the results achieved in the degree programme is 8.25 or higher. - 2.
-The weighted average grade for the bachelor programme is based on the results for all courses for which a final grade is established and the grade for the thesis trajectory. - 3.
+- 1. The judicium 'cum laude' is conferred to the bachelor's examination if the weighted grade average of all the results achieved in the degree programme is 8.25 or higher. - 2.
+The weighted average grade for the degree programme is based on the results for all courses (including the thesis trajectory) for which a final grade is established. - 3.
 All results are weighted according to their assigned credits. - 4.
 Courses and course elements which are assessed on a Pass/Fail basis do not count towards the weighted average. - 5.
-Both the internship and grades obtained abroad will be converted to a Pass/Fail on the students' grades lists and do not count towards the weighted average
+Both the internship and grades obtained abroad will be converted to a Pass/Fail on the students' grades lists and do not count towards the weighted average.